 I believe the difference between 1285 and 1286mm in some countries which have the same suspension setup is just because of a rounding error in the calculation.

 Portuguese cars.
 As you might know the portuguese cars where a bit special compared to the rest of the european market.
 At least in the beginning of the Z-story.

 while the rest of the european cars came with the 1985 or 1983 spec height, depending on which specs you believe in…

-But as usual to make it a bit more complicated, Nissan offered a variety of Options (which sometimes were the factory Setup in other markets) as well.
+To make it a bit more complicated, Nissan offered a variety of Options (which sometimes were the factory Setup in other markets) as well.